-A PCA will assist you with daily activities including hygiene and mouth care, assessing your vital signs, changing your linens and collecting your weight daily.
+A PCA will assist you with daily activities including hygiene and mouth care, assessing your vital signs, changing your linens and collecting your weight daily if you are admitted to the hospital.

 We understand that being in the hospital can be difficult.
-The Blood Cancer Center team encourages you to bring personal items to make the hospital room feel more like home.
+The Blood Cancer Center team encourages you to bring personal items to make the hospital room feel more like home if you have to be admitted.
 Items from home can also provide distraction and often help decrease stress and boredom.
 The items listed below are offered as suggestions.
 Remember your room size is limited.
 Check with your nurse or transplant coordinator or social worker if you have questions about items that are not on the list.